gsoft-inc/wl-squide/docs/reference/i18next/i18nextPlugin.md

 # i18nextPlugin

-A plugin to faciliate the integration of [i18next](https://www.i18next.com/) in a federated application.
+A plugin to faciliate the integration of [i18next](https://www.i18next.com/) in a modular application.

 ## Reference